 3 Introduce latest upgrade to Uniform database system to ensure we have up to date efficient systems for service delivery.
-Q1 4 Rollout of new IT equipment across the service including upgraded laptops and hybrid devices with associated upgrade of operating systems with aim of increased productivity and greater efficiency.
-Q4 5 Improve the functionality of mobile app/devices to broaden their use within Building Standards and to facilitate the acceptance of completion certificates electronically from a site location.
+Complete 4 Rollout of new IT equipment across the service including upgraded laptops and hybrid devices with associated upgrade of operating systems with aim of increased productivity and greater efficiency.
+5 Improve the functionality of mobile app/devices to broaden their use within Building Standards and to facilitate the acceptance of completion certificates electronically from a site location.
 Note - timescale is linked to and dependent on successful implementation of IT rollout and upgrade identified in 4. above.
 6 Development of "Housing Stats Report" that will automatically generate the quarterly "NB2" statistics required by Housing Statistics Section within Scottish Government.
 7 Develop IT systems to create unique identifier for building work categories and building types in conjunction with a suite of reports that will assist in performance monitoring, trend analysis, resource allocation and identification of work priorities.
 8 Participate in testing / implementation of eDevelopment sharing solution between local authority verifiers and Scottish Fire & Rescue Service.
-(This item will also improve the Quality Customer Experience) Ongoing Number Quality Customer Experience - Improvement Actions Timescale 1 This item was continued from 2018/19 in order to obtain contact details from the 2018 National Customer
+(This item will also improve the Quality Customer Experience) Ongoing Number Quality Customer Experience - Improvement Actions Timescale 1 This item was continued from 2018/19 in order to obtain contact details from the 2018 National Customer Survey for customers that opted in to further discussions regarding service provision.
+Focus on specific groups for future Stakeholder Events.
+Actions: Support and promote the Scottish Government's national customer satisfaction survey.
+Q2/3

 2 This item was continued from 2018/19 in order to obtain feedback from customers at the proposed stakeholder event.
 Exit surveys have been analysed and the findings have been collated together with findings from 2018 National Customer Survey.
 Exit survey has been the subject of internal review, however, update subject to review with customers.
 Develop building warrant exit survey with stakeholder input.
 Actions: Develop the content and prominence of building warrant exit survey in email in order to elicit greater response rate.
 Expand methodology of issuing exit surveys including targeting of specific groups / projects.
 Promote and extend availability of exit surveys by inclusion on website.
-Seek stakeholder input into format and availability of exit survey.
+Q2/3 Seek stakeholder input into format and availability of exit survey.
 Use feedback from exit survey to identify service and customer experience improvements.
-Q2/3 3 Seek solution for emailing of Warrant Refusal Letter (LET 3) and the warrant refusal.
+3 Seek solution for emailing of Warrant Refusal Letter (LET 3) and the warrant refusal.
 Q2 4 Undertake Staff Performance Coaching & Review (PCR) and progress any skills gaps, training or development initiatives to support the evolving needs of the service and the individual.
 This item was continued from 2018/19 to allow completion of review across Development & Regeneration Services.
-Q1 Review.
-Continuous re training 5 Together with administration and Service Development colleagues, review electronic storage of plans, documents, certification etc within Part II of the Building Standards Register including an agreed naming and numbering convention in order to ensure efficient and effective storage and subsequent retrieval of information.
+Review Complete Continuous re training 5 Together with administration and Service Development colleagues, review electronic storage of plans, documents, certification etc within Part II of the Building Standards Register including an agreed naming and numbering convention in order to ensure efficient and effective storage and subsequent retrieval of information.
 Q3 Number Operational & Financial Efficiency - Improvement Actions Timescale 1 Maintain a robust and resilient Building Standards & Public Safety Service where resourcing and succession planning is embedded within our business plan.
 On completion of the DRS "Invest to Improve" recruitment drive and in-line with DRS Workforce Plan, we will work closely with colleagues in Corporate Human Resources (CHR) to maintain our core Building Standards compliment to deliver our service work programme and statutory obligations, GCC Strategic Plan/Service Plan commitments and our regeneration and placemaking priorities as identified in the statutory Development Plan.
 Reviewed quarterly